lane-webperformance/legion-metrics/README.md

 deliver metrics to a MetricsTarget.
 MetricsReceivers are write-only and taggable.

-### metrics.Target.create(merge)
+### metrics.Target.create(merge : object, callback : function)

 Creates a new MetricsTarget.

-* merge: typically the metrics.merge object, described earlier in this document.
+* merge: In practice this will be the metrics.merge object, described earlier in this document.
 In principle, a MetricsTarget can work with any set of merge rules.

-Only the merge.object rule is strictly required.
+* callback: A callback that will fire every time a new sample is merged with this MetricsTarget.

-### metrics.Target.isTarget(something)
+### metrics.Target.isTarget(something : any)

 Answers true if and only if the parameter is a MetricsTarget.

-### metrics.Target.isReceiver(something)
+### metrics.Target.isReceiver(something : any)

 Answers true if and only if the parameter is a MetricsReceiver.